ecoyield-io/docs/compliance-and-legal/ecoyield-kyc-aml-tiered-access.md

 ## Implementation Principles

-- Soft Gating: Investors can explore the platform before KYC;
-verification is required only before yield-bearing LP tokens are issued.
+- Soft Gating: Investors can explore the platform before KYC verification is required only before yield-bearing LP tokens are issued.
 - Progressive Triggers: Additional checks are requested only as allocations increase or if activity looks suspicious.
 - Transparency by Design: Smart contracts and oracles provide audit trails, giving regulators and investors confidence.

 EcoYield’s approach ensures compliance while protecting accessibility.
 KYC is required only where it matters; for yield-bearing LP tokens; so the protocol remains inclusive, secure, and future-ready.